Unit 18 Vespasian

 The site benefits from being in the heart of Poole Quay and has direct links to train stations and Poole Town Centre.
 Not only suitable for holiday homes, but they also offer an attractive price point for first-time buyers.

 Interior designed one bedroom apartment with high specification and open plan kitchen, living and dining room.
-Perfect turn-key first home with appliances and flooring included; available using Help to Buy.
+Perfect turn-key first home with appliances and flooring included.

 - Communal roof garden